rudyhuynh/use-url-search-params/README.md

 ## React Router

-Should just work with React Router or any routing system as long as your component re-render on any route changes.
+Should just work with React Router or any routing system.
+Just make sure that your component re-render whenever route changes.

 ## API